-This week in Open Source Insight we examine blockchain security and the cryptocurrency boom.
-Plus, take an in depth look at open source software in tech contracts with a legal expert from Tech Contracts Academy, Adobe Flash Player continues to be a security concern, the Open Source Initiative turns 20, and step by step instructions for migrating to Docker on Black Duck Hub.
-Cybersecurity and security breach news also dominates this week, as Synopsys examines security breaches in 2017 and how they were preventable.
+This week in Open Source Insight, we examine blockchain security and the cryptocurrency boom.
+Plus, take an in-depth look at open source software in tech contracts with a legal expert from Tech Contracts Academy, Adobe Flash Player continues to be a security concern, the Open Source Initiative turns 20, and step-by-step instructions for migrating to Docker on Black Duck Hub.
+Cyber security and security breach news also dominates this week, as Synopsys examines security breaches in 2017 and how they could have been prevented.

 via Synopsys Software Integrity blog: For the millions who have invested (or are considering investing) in cryptocurrencies such as Bitcoin, Litecoin, Ethereum, and the ever-growing list of alt-coins, little has been mentioned about the software and the infrastructure on which these cryptocurrencies are based.
 With all early adoption of technology, there is risk, so there’s a natural inclination to question the security of blockchain and the potential for cyber attack against it.

 via Tech Contracts Academy: Contract drafters rarely understand open source software (OSS).
 They see it as a threat, so when they’re buying software, they try to exclude OSS from their vendors’ products.
 In most cases, the concern is misplaced.
 Software licensees may have good reason to worry about copyleft software, which is one type of OSS.
 But other open source software poses no real threat.
 Plus, even copyleft should cause far less concern than it often does.
 And most standard contracts already have IP terms that address copyleft pretty well.